Rugby-Curry starts for England but Dombrandt among the replacements | Sports-Games

 The competition’s leading points-scorer Marcus Smith continues in the flyhalf berth, while Harry Randall is his half-back partner, and Joe Marchant and Henry Slade make up the midfield.
 The back three includes wings Jack Nowell and Max Malins, while Freddie Steward wears the number 15 jersey.

-"We've been looking at this game as a semi-final," Jones said in a media release from the Rugby Football Union.
-"Ireland are the most cohesive side in the world right now and it will be a good test this weekend.
+"We've been looking at this game as a semi-final, the winning team will have a final next week in their last game," Jones said.
+"Ireland are the most cohesive side in the world right now and it will be a good test."

+Jones, in his own style, made a point of calling out suggestions in both Ireland and England that Saturday's opponents "just have to cross the boards to win".
+"They are red-hot favourites," he said.
+"I was in a coffee shop yesterday and the girl says, 'Gee, that Irish team must be good, all their ex players and former England players think they will win.
+How are you feeling?

-"We've prepared really well for this game.
-We did some good team togetherness work in Bristol and had a solid week of training on the pitch."
-England must win to set up a Six Nations decider against France in Paris on March 19.
+"I said, 'just give me the coffee please'."
+An England victory will set up a Six Nations decider against France in Paris on March 19.

 Team: 15-Freddie Steward, 14-Max Malins, 13-Joe Marchant, 12-Henry Slade, 11-Jack Nowell, 10-Marcus Smith, 9-Harry Randall, 8-Sam Simmonds, 7-Tom Curry, 6-Courtney Lawes (captain), 5-Charlie Ewels, 4-Maro Itoje, 3-Kyle Sinckler, 2-Jamie George, 1-Ellis Genge Replacements: 16-Jamie Blamire, 17-Joe Marler, 18-Will Stuart, 19-Joe Launchbury, 20-Alex Dombrandt, 21-Ben Youngs, 22-George Ford, 23-Elliot Daly